 Barry had touched the ball just 13 times, three of which enabled him to score but it was his pest-like presence up top for Villa and his clinical finish that reminded Klopp of Leicester’s goalscoring legend Jamie Vardy.

 “[Barry] had to wait 15 minutes for his first touch when the ball ricocheted off him.
 Barry ran his heart out and rinsed Minamino down the right side before delivering a dangerous ball.
 He was just warming up at that stage and he soon got his chance and didn’t he take it well.
 It was Rowe with the ball in and Barry got his body between him, the ball and Rhys Williams before sprinting forward and finishing cool as you like.
 The hype’s real with this kid who’s one of the best finishers at the club.
 What a moment for the boyhood Villa fan who lived his dream tonight.”

 Barry’s debut goal for Villa was his eighth goal from 12 appearances in all competitions this season and, as academy chief Mark Harrison put it after signing him: “In terms of what he can achieve, we firmly believe that he can be an outstanding No 9 for this club.”

 By March 2021 Barry’s scoring stats had been sensational with 12 goals from his previous 11 starts across Villa’s first-team, Under 18s and Under 23s.
-With Villa’s goalscoring form dipping in the later part of the 2020-21 season and the absence of Jack Grealish due to a long term injury there was understandable clamour for Dean Smith to give Barry further first team opportunities however Smith preferred a cautious approach to Barry’s development ahead of an expected promotion to the first team ahead of the 2021/22 campaign.
+With Villa’s goalscoring form dipping in the later part of the 2020-21 season and the absence of Jack Grealish due to a long term injury there was understandable clamour for Dean Smith to give Barry further first team opportunities however Smith preferred a cautious approach to Barry’s development ahead of an expected loan for the 2021/22 campaign.
 In August 2021 it was announced that Barry would spend the season on loan at League One Ipswich Town as they attempted to gain promotion to the second tier.